UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ---
 ##### Problem Solving
-Problem solving is a necessary skill when writing code.
+Problem-solving is a crucial skill in coding.
 In this section we’ll learn how to identify the problem and effectively search for our solution using Google and Stack Overflow.
 We’ll also begin a discussion how how reproducibility makes a difference when asking for help.

 ---
 ##### Reproducibility
-Reproducibility is extremely important in reducing and solving errors and increasing trust and transparency.
+Reproducibility is crucial for reducing and addressing errors and increasing trust and transparency.
 We’ll have thorough discussions on the significance of reproducibility and how to practice it through code commenting, documentation writing and proper folder structures.

 ---
 ##### Ethics
-When looking at open-source projects on Github or other libraries, it’s important to not take the information and results we see at face-value.
+When examining open-source projects on GitHub or other libraries, it’s important to not take the information and results we see at face-value.
 We’ll be discussing what to look for, and who might be inappropriately excluded from our data.
 We’ll be examining at several datasets to analyze the ethics of the project and what might be missing.

 ---
 ##### Inequality
-When ethics are not taken into consideration, massive inequality can take place.
+When ethics are not taken into consideration, significant inequality can occur.
 We’ll further our understanding of what happens when ethics are dismissed and the past abuses of power that have occured under this massively harmful failure.

 ---
 ##### Professional Skills
-We’ll end this module with a lesson on pertinent and tech based professional skills.
+We will conclude this module with a lesson on relevant and tech-based professional skills.
 This includes healthy work habits, time management and best practices in meetings.
 We’ll also discuss some team collaboration skills such as code reviews and sprint methodology.

 ---